-Advisory: Concurrent enrollment in CT 200, Eligibility for College Level Reading, ENGL 101 and MATH 080.
+Advisory: Concurrent enrollment in CT 200, Eligibility for College Level Reading, ENGL 101/ENGL 101SL and MATH 105.

-Intermediate clothing construction techniques to increase skill level in garment construction of men's and woman's pants.
+Intermediate clothing construction techniques to increase skill level in garment construction, while completing construction of men's and women's pants, slacks, and jeans.
 Students will develop a basic pant sloper from a basic pant pattern.
+Introduction to pattern drafting for intermediate level may also be covered.
 Two additional pair of pants will be designed and constructed from the sloper.
 Emphasis will be placed on commercial pattern adjustments, fit and construction techniques.
+Up-cycling of commercial garments will be covered as well.
 (CSU, AVC)